 ERCOT stakeholders, in the design of the current RTM (SCED), adopted the use of a combination of mathematical modeling of the physical operational characteristics and Real-Time Resource telemetry in the clearing engine to allow maximum flexibility.

-The same approach is taken for the design of RTC where, a combination of additional Real-Time Resource telemetry and enhancements to the mathematical models in the clearing engine have been adopted.
+The same approach is taken for the design of RTC where, a combination of additional Real-Time Resource telemetry and enhancements to the mathematical models in the clearing engine will be adopted.

 Resource Status:

 The Resource statuses (COP and Telemetry) will need to be reviewed.
-The table below lists the current Resource statuses (COP and/or Telemetry) being used.
+The table below lists the current Resource statuses (COP and/or Telemetry) being used with suggested modifications for RTC implementation.

 Table 1: Resource Status